HOW TO USE A TOP LOAD WASHER: STEPS & TIPS

-Taking the correct steps to prep clothes and learn your washer’s settings will help you tackle everything from lightly soiled delicates to t-shirts caked in mud.
+Taking the correct steps to prep clothes and learn your top load washer’s settings will help you tackle everything from lightly soiled delicates to T-shirts caked in mud.
 Gather the laundry supplies below, then walk through the six steps to help you sort clothes, prepare laundry additives, load the washer and select the right settings.

 Supplies